gama-learning/GAMA-TOUCHBAR/README.md

 #### Mandatory

-Mute and Esc button exist at all levels of the GAMA-TOUCHBAR, this is to help you mute your system volume in an urgent or unexpected situation without having to quit GAMA-TOUCHBAR.
+Mute and Esc button exist at all levels of the GAMA-TOUCHBAR, this is to help you mute your system volume in an urgent or unexpected situation without having to quit GAMA-TOUCHBAR; same for esc, if you wish to cancel any menu operations while using GAMA, esc acts as the default esc key on a keyboard.